ryandavid/miller-wireless-pedal/README.md

 # Install.
 Add `/Applications/ARM/bin/` to PATH via bash_profile.
 ```

-3. Install cmake.
+3. Install cmake and Qt.
 ```
-brew install cmake
+brew install cmake qt
 ```

-## Building
+## Building Firmware
 ### MacOS
 ```
 # Find the name of the serial port created by the bootloader.
 Put the board into bootloader and look for something like `tty.usbmodem141401` under `/dev`

-# Jump into the `sw` directory and create a build directory.
+# Jump into the `fw` directory and create a `build` directory.
 And then jump into that.
 Run CMake, specifying the name of the serial port found earlier.
 The first time running CMake will take a bit of time as the Nordic SDK is being downloaded as a dependency.
 cmake -DSERIAL_PORT=/dev/tty.usbmodem141401 ..

 # Build it.